Episcopal Church of St. Ignatius of Antioch - New York City

 2 manuals, 29 registers

 This organ by Hook & Hastings was installed in the chancel of the previous church on West 40th Street.
-It is possible that the organ was moved to the present church in 1902.
+The organ was electrified and moved to the present church in 1902.
 Specifications for this organ have not yet been located.

 Organ in church located at 56 West 40th Street: